wmcram/prom-cli/README.md

 - `graph`: like above, but visualized as a graph
 - `mock`: for serving a mock metrics endpoint from a file

+For subcommands that interact with an external endpoint, you can set the environment variable `PROMCLI_ENDPOINT` to avoid typing it out for every command.